Pharrell Williams: Early life

-Pharrell Lanscilo Williams was born on April 5, 1973, in Virginia Beach, Virginia, the eldest of the three sons of teacher Carolyn and handyman Pharoah [sic] Williams.
+Williams was born on April 5, 1973, in Virginia Beach, Virginia, the eldest of the three sons of teacher Carolyn and handyman Pharoah [sic] Williams.
 His ancestry goes back many generations in Virginia and North Carolina.
 One of his ancestors journeyed to West Africa in 1831, prompting other relatives to emigrate from the U.S. to Liberia in 1832.
 Williams met Chad Hugo in a seventh-grade summer band camp, where Williams played drums and Hugo played tenor saxophone.
 They attended Princess Anne High School where they were in the school's band, the Fabulous Marching Cavaliers.
 Williams graduated from high school in 1991 and he attended Northwestern University for two years before dropping out.

 Career

 1992–2004: The Neptunes and N.E.R.D.

 In the early 1990s, Williams formed a hip-hop group named Surrounded by Idiots with Chad Hugo, Magoo, and cousin Timbaland; they disbanded before making any records.
 He then formed a four-piece "R&B-type" group, the Neptunes, with Hugo and friends Shay Haley and Mike Etheridge.
 They entered a high school talent show, where they were discovered by producer Teddy Riley, whose studio was next to the school.
 After graduating, the group signed with Riley.

 Williams wrote Riley's verse on Wreckx-n-Effect's 1992 hit "Rump Shaker".
 As the Neptunes, Williams and Hugo produced Noreaga's 1998 single "Superthug".
 The Neptunes began working with rap duo Clipse (rappers Pusha T and Malice) in the late 1990s, and worked on Clipse's album Exclusive Audio Footage, which was not released.

 The Neptunes produced Mystikal's single "Shake Ya Ass" (2000), Jay-Z's single "I Just Wanna Love U (Give It 2 Me)" (2000), and Nelly's single "Hot in Herre" (2002).
 They worked with singer Kelis, producing her first two studio albums, Kaleidoscope (1999) and Wanderland (2001).
 In 2001, N.E.R.D., a band composed of Williams, Hugo, and Haley, released their debut album In Search of....
 Williams and Hugo signed Clipse to Arista Records through Williams's Star Trak Entertainment imprint in 2001.
 The Neptunes produced songs on singer Babyface's 2001 album, Face2Face, including its lead single "There She Goes".
 The Neptunes produced the Britney Spears songs "I'm a Slave 4 U" and "Boys" for her third studio album, Britney (2001).

 In 2002, Clipse released their debut album, Lord Willin', produced entirely by the Neptunes.
 That year, the Neptunes produced numerous songs on Justin Timberlake's debut album Justified, including the singles "Señorita", "Like I Love You", and "Rock Your Body".
 In 2003, the Neptunes released a compilation album, Clones.
 According to an unnamed August 2003 survey cited by The Age, it was found the Neptunes produced almost 20% of songs played on British radio at the time; another survey in the U.S. found they'd produced 43% of radio songs.
 The Neptunes produced Snoop Dogg's single "Drop It Like It's Hot" (2004), which also featured vocals from Williams.